Best Grow Lights for Indoor Plants: A Practical Guide

 Grow lights that are too far away deliver insufficient intensity; too close, and they scorch leaves.
 The right distance depends on the light's wattage and the plant's light needs.
 High-intensity LEDs need more clearance than T5 tubes.

-How to fix it: Start with the manufacturer's recommended distance and watch leaves for two weeks.
+What to do: Start with the manufacturer's recommended distance and watch leaves for two weeks.
 Pale, stretching stems mean the light is too far; bleached or crispy patches mean it is too close.
 Adjust by 2 inches at a time.

 -